felicio/vscode-fold/README.md

 # Fold
-Visual Studio Code extension for automatic folding 🃏.
+Automatic folding of indented lines for Visual Studio Code